 It's okay to not be sure what you want, but try to do some research beforehand.
-Look at competitors' designs and try to decide what you do and don't like about them.
-Get an idea of what is common practice in your field so you have a better idea of what to expect when the project starts.
-Most designers charge by the hour, and research is included in those billable hours.
-So the better idea you have of what you want, the less time that will be spent trying to dig it out of your brain.
+Look at competitors' designs and take note of what you think works and what doesn't work about their design choices.
+Get an idea of what is common practice in your field so you have a better idea of benchmark expectations when the project starts.
+Most designers charge by the hour and research is included in those billable hours.
+So, the better idea you have of what you want, the less money that will be spent trying to dig it out of your brain.

 Designers are artists, not mind readers!
-Whether you have no clue what you want, or you already have it all planned out in your head, be sure to let your designer know!
-Sure, what you have planned out might not be the best option in the end, but you should still express your inital ideas so your designer has an idea of what you are looking for, and has a chance to explain to you why something will or won't work.
-One of the worst things you can do is to have an idea or expectation in your head, have the designer spend hours or weeks working on something, and when it is presented you don't like it because it didn't turn out the way you pictured it in your head.
+Whether you have no clue what you want, or you already have it all planned out in your head, be sure to let your designer know.
+You should express your initial ideas so your designer has an idea of what you are looking for and can take it in a more refined direction.
+One of the worst things you can do is have the designer spend hours or weeks working on something that doesn't turn out the way you pictured it in your head.
 This wastes precious time and money that you are responsible for.

 Provide Examples for Clear Communication

-One area that gets very complicated when working with a designer (especially long distance or over email) is clear communication.
+One area that gets very complicated when working with a designer, especially over email, is clear communication.
 Because design is a very subjective field, there's a lot that is open to interpretation and not everyone has the same definitions for descriptive words.
 Your idea of "clean" or "modern" might be very different than the designer's.
-So if you send them an assignment using only a few keywords, that leaves a lot of room for interpretation and it's easy for the project to get derailed.
+If you send them an assignment using only a few keywords, that leaves a lot of room for interpretation and it's easy for the project to get derailed.

 When initially discussing the project, you should always attach images and descriptions of why you like them.
 Maybe you think what you want is a "clean, modern" design, but all the examples you send say otherwise.
-This way the designer can tell right off the bat that your definitions are different and they can either clairfy that for you or work with it.
-This is a great learning process and helps you understand a lot more about design, so expect a lot of discussion in this step of the process!
+This way the designer can clarify any differences in vision.
+This is the exploration process that helps you understand a lot more about design, so expect a lot of discussion in this step.

 Let Them Do Their Thing

-You hired a designer for a reason; you were looking for a professional look.
+You hired a designer for a reason; you were looking for a professional touch.
 Trust their opinion and advice the same way you would with any other hired professional.
 If they mention that one of your ideas might not work well, trust their judgement and move on.
-Yes, it's important for them to explain their reasoning now and then, but you can't expect them to present every single thing, every step of the way unless you plan on paying for the time, or tuition for getting schooled in how to be a designer.
+Yes, it's important for them to explain their reasoning now and then, but you can't expect them to address every small idea unless you plan on paying for the time.
 Feel free to ask questions on the big stuff, but don't nit-pick.